celo-org/celo-monorepo/packages/phone-number-privacy/signer/docs/deploy-on-aws.md

     aws iam --region us-east-2 create-role --role-name signerTaskExecutionRole --assume-role-policy-document file:///tmp/task-execution-assume-role.json
     ```

-    Finally we create the policy assigned to this task-role that allows to get secrets from AWS Secret Manager, an attach that policy to the task role.
-Please take attention to replace the correct secret arn in the policy.
+    Finally we create the policy assigned to this task-role that allows retrieval of secrets from AWS Secret Manager.
+Then we attach that policy to the task role.

     ```bash
     cat <<'EOF' > /tmp/secret-manager-signer-policy.json